Rose Carmen Goldberg

 Rose is also a Lecturer at UC Berkeley School of Law.
 She teaches the Veterans Law Practicum, which focuses on the rights of marginalized segments of the veteran population, and media advocacy for international Master of Law students.
 In addition, she serves as National Association of Attorneys General faculty (by invitation), teaching at state attorneys general offices across the country.
 She has also taught op-ed writing at Stanford Continuing Studies.

-Previously, Rose received the prestigious Skadden Fellowship to support her creation of a first of its kind “Medical-Legal Partnership” that integrated mental health and legal services for veterans who have experienced sexual assault, racism, or sex-based discrimination.
-Rose’s federal service includes health policy at the U.S. Department of Health & Human Services, a stint at the White House in the President Obama administration working on Native American Affairs, and a fellowship in the U.S. Senate working on women’s health and Judiciary Committee matters.
+Previously, Rose received a Skadden Fellowship to support her creation of a first of its kind “Medical-Legal Partnership” that integrated mental health and legal services for veterans who have experienced sexual assault, racism, or sex-based discrimination.
+Before that, she clerked for the Honorable Theodore A. McKee, then Chief Judge of the U.S. Court of Appeals for the Third Circuit.
+Her federal service also includes health policy at the U.S. Department of Health & Human Services, a stint at the White House in the President Obama administration working on Native American Affairs, and a fellowship in the U.S. Senate working on gun violence prevention, women’s health, and Judiciary Committee matters.

 Rose has written widely about sexual assault, veterans, mental health, and end-of-life issues in prominent outlets, including: Wall Street Journal, Los Angeles Times, Washington Post, New York Times, San Francisco Chronicle, Chicago Tribune, USA Today, The Hill, Boston Globe, Hartford Courant, Albuquerque Journal, and Slate.
 Her writing has been recognized with awards from the National Society of Newspaper Columnists and the National Federation of Press Women.